Laser & Photonics Reviews

 Institut d'Alembert, Ecole Normale Supérieure de Cachan, France

 Joseph Zyss is a graduate from Ecole Polytechnique in Paris and received his PhD from Pierre and Marie Curie University in 1982, under the guidance of Profs.
 Daniel Chemla and Guy Mayer.
 He started his research career in physics at CNET Bagneux (the physics and optoelectronics division of France Telecom research laboratories) where he worked in the field of nonlinear optical properties of molecular systems.
 Since 1997, he has moved to a professorship at the Department of Physics of Ecole Normale Supérieure in Cachan where he has contributed to the nano-scale revival of molecular nonlinear optics towards multiphoton bio-imaging and has opened up a new direction of research in the domain of planar micro-cavity lasers as model systems towards wave chaos in dissipative systems.
 He is the founder and current director (since 2002) of the D'Alembert Institute, a federation of four CNRS research laboratories (physics, applied physics, chemistry and biology) with joint programs putting advanced imaging and biophotonics advances in synergy with fundamental goals in cellular biology.
 More recently (2008), he has co-founded and is the current co-director (together with Prof. Ron Naaman) of a joint European Laboratory in Nanobiosciences in association between the Weizmann Institute and CNRS.
-He is the author of more than 300 peer-reviewed articles, holder of 15 patents, author and co-author of a number of review papers and book chapters.
+He is the author of more than 300 peer-reviewed articles, and authored a number of review papers and book chapters.
 He made numerous working stays abroad including Bell Laboratories (Holmdel), MIT and the Weizmann Institute.
 Prof. Zyss is an OSA fellow and a recipient of the IBM prize in physics and co-recipient of the Yves Rocard prize, both from the French Physical Society.